Technology & Tools

 Prep includes putting on base layer, wetting electrodes for wet systems, wearing the suit, connecting your power box, and adjusting fit.

-Wet vs. dry—which performs better?
+Wet vs. dry: Which performs better?

 Dry pros: zero prep time, travel-friendly, no mess.
 Dry cons: requires sufficient sweat for conductivity, slightly reduced initial stimulation.
 Wet pros: immediate conductivity, proven performance.
 Wet cons: 3-5 minute spray prep every session, potential mess.